breezeight/rails-docker/README.md

 ## Things this Dockerfile does

 * **Configure nginx with passenger** to run a standard Rails app and respond on any hostname
+    - Set `passenger_pre_start: http://localhost` to automatically issue a request to the Rails app and make it start as soon as nginx starts.
+Otherwise, the Rails app would be started on the first request, which then would a while.
+    - You can customize a part of the nginx configuration via environment variables.
+See 'nginx configuration via environment variables'.
 * Make sure `webapp/logs` is writable by the Rails app (so you can mount a volume there without worrying about permissions)
 * Add a startup script that configures **nginx to pass through all environment variables** to child processes (except HOME, HOSTNAME and PATH)
 * Install libpq-dev for Postgres support